Uncensored: the Story Behind the Book Release.

 "It's quite alarming that almost none of the advocates speaking out about censorship are from the Black and Brown communities, which contributes to the 'white savior complex' that a skewed media portrays.
 News reporters are not seeking out the very people whose literature is being discussed and banned, which also fuels the side in favor of censorship because it's a lot of White Americans debating over what's read and written for cultures they don't have any point of reference to evaluate.
 Students and teachers who may feel most directly attacked and endangered by today's book challenges are those whose outlooks and experiences have also been the least solicited." -Jean, Texas

-It's hard to believe that was six years ago.
-The invisible pain from that part of my life, still bleeds as an open wound now.
-I overcame that tribulation, under the same cesspool administration as now.
-This time around instead of being censored by a right-wing administration, I found myself censored as a library administrator working in an environment totally unsupportive of library leadership but available for every photo-op to promote literacy because "Jean, optics matter."
-Optics matter...like when the Inquirer welcomed me and y'all got mad or dare I say jealous?
+However, this time around instead of being censored by right-wing administration tactics, I found myself censored as a library administrator working in an environment unsupportive of library leadership but available for every photo-op to promote literacy because "Jean, optics matter."
+Optics matter...like when the Inquirer welcomed me to the city and y'all got mad?
 Those kind of optics?
-Because the over 100 emails from citizens within one the largest cities were thrilled.
+Because the over 100 emails from citizens within one the largest cities were thrilled to have a new Director of Libraries.
 Did those "optics matter?"
 What about the concern for these optics:

 "Jean, you're moving too fast."
 "You just want to hit the ground running, huh?"
-Oh the complacency within the cubicles of that building aren't worth the missing.
+Oh the complacency within the cubicles of that building aren't worth missing.

-True to form, I took solace in the library.
-Reading to escape and center myself is how I recalibrate.
-My local library has fantastic resources.
+My local public library has fantastic resources.
 One morning, I went in to use the digital services, make some copies, etc. While at the copy machine, another library patron became impatient waiting.
 She huffed, puffed and then started saying inappropriate words and displaying assertive behavior.
 Little did she know, she had the wrong library, librarian and leader.
 Before it was all said and done, she was escorted out of the library by security before the police arrived and banned from returning to that location.
-My local public library director expressed true gratitude that I stood my ground, reported it and helped them "get rid of her for good.
+My library director expressed true gratitude that I stood my ground, reported it and helped them "get rid of her for good.
 She's been so abusive to all of us [meaning library employees]."
-I managed to get someone banned from the library and I don't take that lightly.
+I managed to get someone banned from the library and I don't take that lightly because in a way that's a form of censorship.
 I never thought I would ever ban a patron, but she barked at the wrong time, against a librarian known for regulating safe spaces.
 It's what I do.
 And yes, she certainly was _____.

 Turning back to the book, I'm cited saying that "students are citizens.
 They come to the library, sometimes silent and sullen, looking for answers and discretion.
 We are there to help them find the books they need."
 My hostile library situation is a flicker of the many moments of distress librarians encounter.
-Our society's shell-shocked, post covid, PTSD aura brings all types of social emotional variables into the library.
+Our society's shell-shocked, post covid, PTSD aura brings all types of social-emotional variables into the library.
 Every one should receive the help and necessary boundaries available to ensure a positive mindset is free to roam or poised to encounter within the community space.
 But library workers need protection.
 Please support the Library and Library Workers Bill of Rights.

 To those who are haters, keep watching one click at a time.